• Skip to main content

 Of course, off the stage, Lemmy was the band’s founder and main songwriter, as well as a true rock and roll style icon.
 But his macho lifestyle is the subject of a whole other novel.

 Although the song is quite fast (140 bpm), the left hand won’t do much work when playing bass parts as most of the chords are simply power chords.
 But the right hand… Well, that’s too much work for almost three minutes non-stop.
-This is one of those songs that is on every bass player’s to-do list.
+That is why many consider it on of the best bass riffs ever.

 Orion by Metallica